A site dedicated to the soldiers of the Regiments of the

 3rd Engineer Special Brigade.

-This page has been developed as an introduction to the service record of the 3rd ESB which served in the southwest Pacific during World War II.
+This page has been developed as an introduction to the service record of the 3rd ESB which served in the Southwest Pacific during World War II.

 John Cooper